BoiseState/CS121-Public/projects/README_EXAMPLE.md

 the input from the users.
 Once I figured that out, I really enjoyed showing the marshmallow!

+Write a two paragraph reflection describing your experience with this project.
+Talk about what worked well and what was challenging.
+Did you run into an issue that took some time to figure out?
+Tell us about it.
+What did you enjoy, what was less desirable?
+Feel free to add other items (within the two paragraph limit).

 ## Compiling and Using

 To compile, execute the following command in the main project directory: